Jurager/teams/README.md

 // Determine if the team has a member with the given email address...
 $team->hasUserWithEmail(array $email)

-// Determine if the given user is a team member with the given permission...
+// Determine if the given user is a team member with the given capability...
-$team->userHasPermission(object $user, string|array $permission, bool $require = false)
+$team->userHasCapability(object $user, string|array $capabilities, bool $require = false)

 // Returns all team invitations
 $team->invitations()